manuelbieh/react-book/advanced-concepts/error-boundaries.md

 **Attention: Error Boundaries**' primary goal is to prevent and deal with errors in the handling of user interfaces which would otherwise prevent further rendering of the application status.
 If you think about implementing form validation with Error Boundaries, please refrain from doing so as Error Boundaries were not intended for this use case and should not be used for that matter.
 {% endhint %}

-There are certain situations in which Error Boundaries don't work:
+There are certain situations in which Error Boundaries do not work:

 - in event handlers
 - in asynchronous code \(like `setTimeOut()` or `requestAnimationFrame()`\)